ajbouh/substrate/experiments/nuc/README.md

 again make sure that the `of` is your USB memory.

-- Plug the network cable (either port should work), USB keyboard and the OS USB image and power on.
+Plug the network cable (either port should work), USB keyboard and the OS USB image and power on.

-- Login as user "core" (?)
+You should see a command prompt if it properly booted from the USB. if not, turn off and on the computer, and hitting F10 on keyboard to get the BIOS boot menu.

+Run

-- Run `sudo coreos-installer install /dev/nvme0n1`
+    # `sudo coreos-installer install /dev/nvme0n1`

-- Just make sure that the destination disk should be the correct one (this will reformat the disk without confirmation).
+Just make sure that the destination disk should be the correct one (this will reformat the disk without confirmation).

-- Type nvidia-smi to see if the command can find the GPU card.
+Type nvidia-smi to see if the command can find the GPU card.

-- When the `coreos-installer` command finishes, run `sudo shutdown -h now`, and when it goes down pull the USB memory and power on again.
+When the `coreos-installer` command finishes, run `sudo shutdown -h now`, and when it goes down pull the USB memory and power on again.

 ---
 On a remote computer you use to access to NUC, set up the domain name in /etc/hosts or its equivalent: